neerajsingh0101/laptop/README.md

 ## Override with dotfiles.local
 This `zshrc` file loads `~/.dotfiles.local` if it exists.
 Use this file for private information like environment variables that shouldn't be committed to the repo.

+## Mac defaults

+Have a look at `macos/set-defaults.sh`.
+I don't like everytime Mac boots it makes a sound.
+So I've disabled it.
+Similarly I don't like warning when I'm emptying trash.

 # Overrides for Neeraj

 Have a `wezterm_local.lua` file next to `.wezterm.lua` with the following content.